 Rehab

-Once you complete detox, you’ll be ready for rehab.
+Once you complete detox, you’ll be ready for drug rehab.
 There are both inpatient and outpatient rehab options to choose from for Adderall addiction.

 Outpatient care involves spending your days in a facility receiving treatment and then going home at night to sleep in your bed.
 This can work for patients who live in supportive homes with friends or family members who will look out for them.
-But outpatient care also leaves the door open for relapse, which means it’s not an option to choose lightly.

 Aftercare